Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations: Neural Quantum States

 where $E_\mathrm{NQS}$ is the NQS ground state and $E_\mathrm{QMC}$ is the QMC ground state from \cite{sandvik_finitesizescalinggroundstate_1997}.

-For all the models, $32$ chains of $10000$ MH sweeps ($\nspins$ times updating two spins) were used.
-For some of these models the Markov chain got stuck, these chains were excluded from the comparison and are listed in Table \ref{tab:excludedmodels}.
+{Furthermore,} the accuracy of the {pre-trained models with the wave function ansatz given in} Eq. \eqref{ising:equation:modifiedansatz}, are compared to the 'standard' RBM ansatz used in \cite{carleo_solvingquantummanybody_2017, fabiani_investigatingultrafastquantum_2019} in Fig. \ref{fig:erel_eloc}.
+For all the models, $32$ chains of $10000$ MH sweeps were used. {For some of these models the Markov chain got stuck in samples with high $E_\mathrm{loc}$, we excluded these chains based on the average quantum energy: $E > -0.55$, which is much higher than results from e.g. Linear Spin Wave Theory $E = -0.658$ per spin \cite{fazekas_lecturenoteselectron_1999}.
+The relative error was then calculated over the remaining chains}.
+The models where chains are excluded are listed in the MH columns of Table \ref{tab:excludedmodels}.